muhammadyaseen/vae-disentanglement/experiment-notes/CSVAE experiments.md

+- [ ] Right now, the intermediate layers in `DAGInteractionLayer` use `ReLU` activation.
+This ignores -ve part of the activations.
+I should try with `Tanh` .
+When I tried with `ReLU` on a toy net which had -ve inputs it attained poor loss and also seemed to get very high negative and positive weights.
+Haven't been able to reliably reproduce it, however.
+But the fact that it happened is worrisome.
+I don't remember exactly, but i think the high value thing happened when the network structure didn't correspond to data gen / dependency structure.
+Should try to reproduce it.
 - [ ] Implement classification heads and think of a more general strategy to localize information in units
 - [ ] Debug Dying units / mu problem - Sparsity or Implementation Bug ?
 - [ ] Run both nets for 5 epochs to check if correct plots are being drawn